Hydration Hacks: Drink More Water Without Living in the Bathroom

 Before we dive into the tips, let’s talk about why water is so crucial:

-Tips to Increase Water Intake Without Overloading Your Bladder
+7 Tips to Help You Drink More Water Without Overloading Your Bladder

 One of the easiest ways to train your bladder is to sip water throughout the day instead of chugging large amounts at once.
 This gives your body time to absorb the water and reduces the urgency to run to the bathroom.